tencent cloud

 Message Service QoS

-Message Service QoS=0 is calculated as 1 TPS.
+Message service QoS = 0 is calculated as 1 TPS.

-Message Service QoS=1 is calculated as 2 TPS.
+Message service QoS = 1 is calculated as 2 TPS.

-Message Service QoS=2 is calculated as 5 TPS.
+Message service QoS = 2 is calculated as 5 TPS.

 Storage Resource Usage

-Each message is calculated in units of 4KB.
-If the size is less than 4KB, no additional TPS is calculated; for every additional 4KB, an additional 1 TPS is calculated.
+Each message is calculated in units of 4 KB.
+If the size is less than 4 KB, no additional TPS is calculated.
+For every additional 4 KB exceeded, an additional 1 TPS is calculated.

 For example, a cluster has 3 clients connected at the same time.
-At this time, the cluster sends a QoS=1 message to the first client, with a message body size of 64KB.
-The corresponding cluster production TPS specification is calculated as 2 + ceil(64/4 - 1) = 17 TPS.
-The cluster receives a QoS=2 message from the second client with the Retain feature enabled, with a message body size of 32KB.
-The corresponding cluster message TPS specification is calculated as 5 + 10 + ceil(32/4 - 1) = 22 TPS.
-The third client connects to the cluster and enables the Will feature, with an additional calculation of 10 TPS.
-At this time, the comprehensive cluster TPS specification is calculated as 17 + 22 + 10 = 49 TPS.
+The cluster sends a QoS = 1 message to the first client with a message body size of 64 KB.
+The corresponding cluster production TPS is calculated as 2 + ⌈64/4 - 1⌉ = 17 TPS.
+The cluster receives a QoS = 2 message with the Retain feature enabled from the second client with a message body size of 32 KB.
+The corresponding cluster message TPS is calculated as 5 + 10 + ⌈32/4 - 1⌉ = 22 TPS.
+The third client connects to the cluster and enables the Will feature, with an additional 10 TPS.
+The comprehensive cluster TPS at this point is calculated as 17 + 22 + 10 = 49 TPS.

 Edition